 Yomi spent his childhood to-ing and fro-ing between his Nigerian birth parents in London and his English foster parents in Milton Keynes.
 He enjoyed and was often baffled by both scenarios.

 He studied Media, Culture & Information Technology at Middlesex University.
 Upon graduation he moved into the burgeoning London tech scene of the late 90’s and set about combining his passions for code, gadgets and content.
 As a developer / project manager he has worked on projects with companies like Vodafone, F.C.C (Spain), and Nokia.
-Currently he works as a Senior QA Engineer at Vistaprint in Barcelona, Spain.
+Currently he works as a Data Engineer at Vistaprint in Barcelona, Spain.

 “Combining things” has long been Yomi’s core skill and as a result he boasts a rich set of non-professional formative experiences including: a stint as secretary of the Association of Trans-Racially Adopted People, trips to Brasil to study Capoeira with Amazonas Capoeira Academy, performing poetry with arts organisations like Apples & Snakes and Urban Griots, and regularly attending Co-Op (AKA: the greatest Sunday night session of all time).